-Based on our professional judgement we determined the materiality for the financial statements as a whole at € 3,100,000.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at € 4,400,000.
 The materiality is based on 2% of gross income consisting out of gross interest and gross fee income.
+We consider this to be the most appropriate benchmark given the growth of the bank and the relative high amount of equity that is used to finance Norinchukin Bank Europe N.V.'s activities.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Supervisory Board that misstatements in excess of € 155,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements in excess of € 220,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.